sim0njo/docs/docs/Phc2MqttV5.md

 !!! warning
     Phc2Mqtt is not a commercial product and support is limited.
     You have to be willing to research and solve potential problems yourself.
-    The author has no liability, you can use this software at your own risk.
+    The author has no liability, you use this hardware/software at your own risk.

 !!! warning
     When upgrading Phc2Mqtt v4.x.y.z to v5.x.y.z, you cannot use the OTA upgrade method (uploading via Firmware Upgrade) as a different bootloader is required.
-    You need to use 'ESP Web Installer' and select the 'erase' option before flashing the module, this will completely erase the ESP32 and rewrite the correct bootloader, partition map and firmware image.
+    You need to use 'ESP Web Installer' and select the 'erase device' option before flashing the module, this will completely erase the ESP32 (loosing existing configuration) and rewrite the correct bootloader, partition map and firmware image.

 ##Abbreviations
 | Term                  | Description